-3.7 Notion of "System" above HWE Processes
+3.7 Notion of 'System' above HWE Processes

-The Scope of this HWE PRM/PAM (see Section 2) was designed to be able to serve as a candidate for a hardware plug-in solution proposal for Automotive SPICE® (see Section 2).
-In turn, Automotive SPICE® provides system level processes (SYS.x) which are generic, i.e. are not bound to a particular system boundary (see also Section 3.1).
+The Scope of this HWE PRM/PAM (see clause 2) was designed to be able to serve as a candidate for a hardware plug-in solution proposal for Automotive SPICE[®] (see clause 2).
+In turn, Automotive SPICE[®] provides system level processes (SYS.x) which are generic, i.e. are not bound to a particular system boundary (see also clause 3.1).